 Grade, Finished.
-The final elevation of the ground surface after development.
-The final grade of a building site as shown on the survey at the time of issuance of a building permit or in the case of a subdivision, the approved grade shown on the asbuilt grading plan of the subdivision.
+The final grade of a building site as shown on the survey at the time of issuance of a building permit or in the case of a subdivision, the approved grade shown on the as-built grading plan of the subdivision.

 Grade, Natural.
-The elevation of the ground surface in its natural state before manmade human-caused alterations.
+The elevation of the ground surface in its natural state before human-caused\alterations.

-Guesthouse.
-A detached accessory building of a permanent type of construction which includes living area with no provisions for appliances or fixtures for the storage and/or preparation of food, including, but not limited to, refrigeration, dishwashers, or cooking facilities.
-Living area may include a full or half bath.
-A guest house cannot be leased, subleased, rented, or sub-rented separately from the main dwelling.
 Lot.
 Any parcel of real property approved by a record of survey, plat, parcel map, subdivision map, or certificate of compliance, or any parcel legally created or established pursuant to the applicable zoning or subdivision regulations in effect prior to the effective date of application of this code to such parcel.
 See lot types in Figure 17.68-A: